-Ready Set (managed by Wear for Success) was established as Wear for Success in 2011 by a group of dedicated individuals, many of who are still involved.
+Ready Set was established as Wear for Success in 2011 by a group of dedicated individuals, many of who are still involved.
 They recognised that helping people experiencing economic hardship through unemployment prepare for job interviews can significantly improve their psychological, physical and financial well – being, they knew that increased confidence could ultimately enable greater participation in life and an increased sense of social inclusion.

 Fitting out a small warehouse in South Melbourne, they collected donations and sought out oversupply from retailers and began styling and providing clothing to jobseekers in need from across Melbourne.